Luxoft/qml-coreui/docs/admin/start.md

 pip install -e .
 ```

 The simplest start is to use an existing Qt SDK (e.g. 5.11 incl.
 Qt Remote Objects TP) and build of QtAuto components.
-This is a great start into the creation of a new user interface for systems.
+This is a great start to the creation of a new user interface for systems.

 ## Setting up QtAuto Stack